acumos/image-mood-classifier/docs/tutorials/deployment.rst

 To utilize this classifier model, it trains a meta classifier on top of produced image classification tags to approximate the mood of the image.
-Continue to the :ref:`demonstration_face-privacy`  to see how to utilize these models with a simple demo API server.
+Continue to the :ref:`demonstration_image-mood`  to see how to utilize these models with a simple demo API server.

 Model Deployment